microsoft/qsharp-compiler/README.md

 We refer to the [PowerShell GitHub repository](https://github.com/powershell/powershell) for instructions on how to install PowerShell.
 The script in particular generates the files that are needed for building based on the templates in this repository.

 The Q# compiler and language server in this repository are built using [.NET Core](https://docs.microsoft.com/dotnet/core/).
+The command `dotnet build QsCompiler.sln` builds the Q# compiler and language server.

 For instructions on how to build and debug the Visual Studio Code extension take a look at [this file](./src/VSCodeExtension/BUILDING.md).
 Building and debugging the Visual Studio extension requires Visual Studio 2019.
 Open [the corresponding solution](./VisualStudioExtension.sln) and set the [QSharpVsix project](./src/VisualStudioExtension/QSharpVsix/) as startup project, then launch and debug the extension as usual.
 The Visual Studio extension is built on the [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) that comes with Visual Studio 2019.
 Alternatively you can easily obtain it via the Visual Studio Installer.